repzilon/MicrosoftSolverFoundationReloaded/README.md

 ## What was changed during porting?
 - The class [CSharpWriter](https://github.com/Ralf1108/MicrosoftSolverFoundationReloaded/blob/main/src/Microsoft.SolverFoundation/Services/CSharpWriter.cs) was commented out as it required "System.CodeDOM" from .NET Framework and was only used for "ExportModelToCSharp()" which was never called.
 So this method now throws a NotSupportedException.
 - Configuration classes "ConfigurationElement", "ConfigurationSection" and "ConfigurationPropertyAttribute" were replaced by stubs.
+It belongs to the configuration and it seems it doesn't have an effect in the main logic.
 - License checks were disabled

-## What to checl if you use this port
+## What to check if you use this port
 - Run your model via .NET Framework and this port to verify correctness.
 - You can use the projects [Microsoft.SolverFoundation.ReferenceTests](https://github.com/Ralf1108/MicrosoftSolverFoundationReloaded/tree/main/src/Microsoft.SolverFoundation.ReferenceTests) and [Microsoft.SolverFoundation.Tests](https://github.com/Ralf1108/MicrosoftSolverFoundationReloaded/tree/main/src/Microsoft.SolverFoundation.Tests) to verify your solver model.